 There are no individual sites recorded in the Sites and Monuments Record for the development area, but it does fall within a registered landscape of considerable importance.
-The site of the proposed development is located in the north-eastern corner of Vaynol Park.
+The site of the proposed development is located along the north-eastern side of Vaynol Park.
 The Park forms the northern end of a Registered Landscape of Outstanding Historic Interest (HLW (Gw) 6, Dinorwig), which also includes Nant Peris; a valley cutting deep into the Snowdonia Massif.
 Although including important evidence for prehistoric and medieval settlement, this area is dominated by the extensive remains of 19th and 20th century slate quarries.
-Vaynol Park forms an integral part of this landscape as the quarries were a valuable part of the Vaynol Estate, described as "one of the most significant and powerful post-medieval landholdings in North West Wales (Cadw 1998b, 88).
+Vaynol Park forms an integral part of this landscape as the quarries were a valuable part of the Vaynol Estate, described as "one of the most significant and powerful postmedieval landholdings in North West Wales (Cadw 1998b, 88).
 The decline of the slate industry in the late 19th and early 20th centuries was an important factor in the demise of the Vaynol Estate.

 Vaynol Park has been evaluated as a grade I historic park (Cadw 1998, 301).
 The main buildings of the Park are grouped together just beyond the south-western limit of the development area.
 Vaynol Hall, Old Hall and St Mary's Chapel are all grade I listed buildings (Listed Building Record numbers 4173, 4166, 4172, respectively), and the impact of the development on their setting must be taken into consideration.
-Numerous other buildings or significant park features actually within the development area, although traces of the earlier field system would be expected to survive.
+Numerous other buildings with the Park and other park features are also listed (see appendix V).
+There are no buildings or significant park features actually within the development area, although traces of the earlier field system would be expected to survive.
 The Capel y Graig Lodge is located just north of the development area, and was built in 1863-4.
 It is a grade II listed building (record no. 4201).
 This record also includes the gate piers at the entrance to the rear drive to the Hall.

-The boundary wall round the Park is grade II listed (record no. 18910), it encloses the eastern side of the Park, running down the side of the A487.
+The boundary wall round the Park is grade II listed (record no. 18910), on the eastern side of the Park, it runs down the side of the A487, and also survives along the northern edge of the development area.